kennism/homelab/vsphere/README.md

 ---

 ### Assumptions / Requirements / Prerequisites
-- A NUC with no OS installed and no partitions defined on the SSD.
-If there are OS/partitions on the SSD, wipe all partitions from ssd and esxi boot device ( for example, using a fedora live usb ) prior to starting this guide ( Reminder: `f2 -> bios / f10 -> select boot device` ).
+- A system with no OS installed and no partitions defined on the SSD.
+If there are OS/partitions on the SSD, wipe all partitions from ssd and esxi boot device ( for example, using a fedora live usb ) prior to starting this guide ( Reminder for `NUC`: `f2 -> bios / f10 -> select boot device` ).
 - Access to the required software and licenses.
 For example, through a VMUG Advantage subscription ( https://vmug.com ) or requesting a trial.
 - A customerconnect account ( to download some additional tools ( https://customerconnect.vmware.com ) ).

 ---

 ### Step 1
-Prepare a USB stick and load the `esxi` install iso ( `VMware-VMvisor-Installer-7.0U3c-19193900.x86_64.iso` ) on it ( for example, by using a tool like `Rufus` ( https://rufus.ie ) ).
+Prepare a USB stick and load the `esxi` install iso ( `VMware-VMvisor-Installer-7.0U3d-19482537.x86_64.iso` ) on it ( for example, by using a tool like `Rufus` ( https://rufus.ie ) ).

 ---

 ### Step 2
-Boot from esxi usb boot device and perform a `next -> next -> next -> finish` install accepting all the defaults ( avoid using # in the root password.
+Boot from `esxi` usb device and perform a `next -> next -> next -> finish` install accepting all the defaults ( avoid using # in the root password.
 For example, at the time of writing this document, the `ovftool` tool could not handle those kind of characters in passwords ( _ and ! appear to be fine ) ).

 ---

 ### Step 3
-After reboot, on the `esxi` console ( connect a monitor to the NUC ), using the F2 key, set fixed ip ( `192.168.1.2` or `192.168.1.3` ) and hostname ( `esxi01` or `esxi02` ) and disable `ipv6`.
+After reboot, on the `esxi` console ( connect a monitor to the NUC ), using the F2 key, set fixed ip ( `192.168.1.2` or `192.168.1.3` or `192.168.1.4` ) and hostname ( `esxi01` or `esxi02` or `esxi03` ) and disable `ipv6`.

 Reboot to activate the changes.